 You can find out more about various PTA volunteer opportunities on our volunteer page.
-Other opportunities to support various events (for example, helping out during our Book Fair) will be published throughout the year.
-Make sure you receive our weekly PTA newsletter — volunteer opportunities will be regularly published here as they become available.
+Other options to support events (for example, helping out during our Book Fair) will be published throughout the year.
+Make sure you receive our weekly PTA newsletter — we will regularly post volunteer opportunities here as they become available.

 Not sure where our volunteer room is?
-From the front lobby, go left when you reach the main hall (towards the cafeteria), and you'll find the PTA room on your right.
+Go left from the front lobby when you reach the main hall (towards the cafeteria), and you'll find the PTA room on your right.
 The room is also marked on the school map (available from the front office).
-PTA supplies are kept in this room — make sure to return anything that is borrowed.
+PTA supplies are kept in this room — make sure to return anything borrowed.
 You'll also find our PTA mailboxes here.

 The majority of our communications are digital.
 Keep your copy short & to the point to increase the probability that it will be read — you can link to more detailed information on our website.
 Best practices: Email (headline, plus 100-200 words of body copy per article), Facebook (ideally up to 120 words - organize for most important content first, as one must expand the post to see longer content), Twitter (maximum of 280 characters, typically 70-120 is ideal).

 Not sure what content to provide?
 The Communications Committee has a library of content (including creative assets) you can leverage.
-In addition, we can create graphics assets for you — for social posts, flyers, posters, emails, etc. Contact Communications for help.
+In addition, we can create graphics assets for you — for social posts, flyers, posters, emails, etc. Contact the VP of Communications for help.